 At the end of the workshop, you can earn a certificate of attendance by filling a short feedback survey.

-This workshop is organized in the frame of the EU Funded project FNS-Cloud.
+This workshop was organised in the frame of the EU Funded project FNS-Cloud.